kunalgupta007/XssDetectionUsingIds/README.md

+# Proposed Work
+We have proposed rules to identify XSS (Web Application) attack with the help of IDS, and we will monitor our incoming & outgoing packets which will further match with our database rules.
+This section provides method established by SNORT IDS Method.

 # Detecting XSS using an IDS
 This work focuses on the detection of XSS attack using intrusion detection system.
 Here attack signature is utilized to detect XSS attack.
 To test the usefulness and effectiveness of proposed work a proof of concept prototype has been implemented using SNORT IDS.
 It is observed that proposed system correctly detected XSS attack.